dj-lumiere/DebugUtils-Unity/src/Runtime/SceneNavigator/README.md

 **Parameters:**

-- `path` - A slash-separated string representing the GameObject hierarchy
+- `path` - A flexible path string with optional scene prefix and indexing (same format as FindGameObjectAtPath)
 - `T` - The type of component to retrieve

 **Returns:** The component of type `T` attached to the GameObject at the specified path, or `null` if not found.